yoonbigbear/CSharp-TCP-Core/README.md

 [.Net6](https://dotnet.microsoft.com/en-us/download) / [System.IO.Pipeline](https://www.nuget.org/packages/System.IO.Pipelines/)

-## Recommend usage

-- Implement a new server class that inherited TCPServer class and overrides virtual functions.
+## How to use

+You can check out [examples](https://github.com/yoonbigbear/DotNetTCP/tree/main/example)

+## Keep in mind

-- PipeReader buffer has a limited byte size of 65535.
+- The default pipeReader buffer size is 4096.
+But in this project, I changed to 65535.
   If received data is over the maximum value can cause unexpected errors.